Anuraagmortha/speech-emotion-recognition/README.md

 - **Chroma Features**: Represents 12 different pitch classes.
 - **Mel Spectrogram**: Provides a perceptual representation of the audio signal.

-The `extract_feature` function is used to compute these features for each audio file.

 ## Model Training

 The project uses a **Multi-Layer Perceptron (MLP)** classifier from `scikit-learn` to classify emotions based on the extracted features.
 The model is trained with the following parameters: